elephantrobotics/MarsCat-docs-en/page/3-Begin-your-life-with-MarsCat.md

 - Thank-You Card, Quick Start Guide, Usage instruction and Important Tips, please read Important Tips first.
 - MarsCat itself and its tail.
 The tail is removed and stored in the separate place for safety, users need to install it by themselves(remove the rubber sleeve from the receptacle hole of the tail and push the tail into it).
-- Charging Station, Charger, MarsBowl, Changeable pads\*4 and Toys(Cat Teaser/Ball/Fish)
+- Charging Station, Charger, MarsBowl, Changeable pads\*4 and Toys(Ball/Fish)

 ## 3.2 Turn on MarsCat: Wake up MarsCat